joecummings/personal-websitev2/tutorials_md/git_commit_cleanup.md

       First commit
 ```

-The `--graph` option gives a nice condensed and intuitive view of what changes currently exist in the history.
+The `--graph` option gives a nice condensed and intuitive view of what changes exist in the history.
 We can see that there are 6 commits on my new branch `feature-1` and `master` is set to the very first commit.
 Now there are few things that we might want to clean up in this history before we commit it to the annals of `master/main` forever.

 #### 1. Combining multiple smaller commits into one {#combining}

 Let's take a look at the latest three commits.
 We can see one is adding tests for our feature, one is a typo correction in that tests file, and one is deleting a test we've since deemed unnecessary.
-These don't need to be three separate commits - we gain no information from that!
-So we want to combine these commits, which we can do using the `rebase` command.
+These don't need to be three separate commits - we gain no valuable information from that!
+So we want to combine these commits, which we can do using the [`rebase`](https://git-scm.com/docs/git-rebase) command.
+It's called `rebase` becasue it **RE**applies commits to the **BASE** of another tip/branch.

 ```bash
 git rebase -i HEAD~3
 ```

 Let's decode this command a little.
-The `-i` option means this is going to be "interactive", which means Git will show us a helpful Vim editor to complete the rebase.
+The `-i` option means this is going to be "interactive", which means Git will show us a helpful editor to complete the rebase.
+It will use the default text editor on your computer, so for me it's [Vim](https://www.vim.org/).
 The `HEAD~3` means we want to move the `HEAD` (or current place in the code) back 3 commits, because that's the first commit we want to use to combine.

-This command should popup a Vim window that looks like the following:
+This command should popup an editor window that looks like the following:

 ```diff
 pick c4fb686 Add feature-1 tests